 (7) This regulation does not apply to residential building work for which a building licence has been issued before this regulation commences.

-[Regulation 9 inserted in Gazette 8 Apr 2003 p.
-1100-1.]
+[Regulation 9 inserted: Gazette 8 Apr 2003 p.
+1100-1; amended: Gazette 11 May 2012 p.
+2061-2.]

 10. Sale of dwellings in leased retirement village within 6 years of practical completion

-(1) If residential building work for a retirement village was exempt from the requirements of Part 3A of the Act under regulation 9(1), the owner of the retirement village must not enter into a sale contract for one or more dwellings in the retirement village, within 6 years of the day of practical completion, unless —
+(1) If residential building work for a retirement village was exempt from the requirements of Part 3A of the Act under regulation 9(1), whether before or after the commencement day as defined in regulation 6(1A), the owner of the retirement village must not enter into a sale contract for one or more dwellings in the retirement village, within 6 years of the day of practical completion, unless —

 (a) a policy of insurance that complies with subregulation (2) is in force in relation to the residential building work or corresponding cover that complies with subregulation (3) is provided in relation to the residential building work; and